| |

 Accessibility From Reykjavik

-Both lagoons in Iceland have free parking, offer shuttle services to and from Reykjavik, and are included in a lot organized tours, like this one on Viator that takes you to the Golden Circle and your choice of geothermal spa.
+Both lagoons in Iceland have free parking, offer shuttle services to and from Reykjavik, and are included in a lot organized tours.
+For example, this one on Viator that takes you to the Golden Circle and your choice of geothermal spa.
+Otherwise, you can simply book this transfer from either Reykjavik or the airport to the Blue Lagoon, with your entrance ticket included.
+Similarly, you can book a transfer and ticket to the Sky Lagoon.

 entering-the-blue-lagoon